YahyaFazlani/QR-Code-Generator/README.md

-# Wifi-QR-Code-Generator
+# QR-Code-Generator

-This is a Wifi QR Code Flask Project I created as a side project.
+This is a QR Code Django Project I created as a side project.

 ### Prerequisites
 * Python (v3.8+) installed.